davidmcbee/Health_and_Avocados/README.md

-# Health and Avocados
+# The Avocado Story

 ## Overview
 Purpose of this project is to use everything we have learned over the period of the course and apply them in predicting the Price of Avocados in various cities in USA, based on the available production, climate, market, and price data, collected for the past 3 years (2018 - 2020).
 The questions we will be answering in this project are shown below.

- - Does the weather patterns of the current month effect the production of avocados in the future months?
+ - Do weather patterns of the current month affect the production of avocados in future months?
- - Does the production of the avocados effect the prices?
+ - Does the production volume of the avocados affect the prices?

 ## Resources
-  - Data Source: climate.csv, market.csv, prices.csv, production.csv
+  - Data Source: climate.csv, all_market.csv, all_prices.csv, all_prod.csv
-  - Software: anaconda3, python 3.7.7, jupyter notebook, JavaScript
+  - Software: anaconda3, python 3.7.7, jupyter notebook, Tableau
-  - Database: PostgreSQL
+  - Database: PostgreSQL pgAdmin
-  - Librarys: pandas, numpy, sklearn, tensorflow, os, leaflet, matplotlib, seaborn, sqlalchemy, pmdarima, shap
+  - Libraries: pandas, numpy, sklearn, tensorflow, os, leaflet, matplotlib, seaborn, sqlalchemy, pmdarima, shap

 ## Project Outline

-We will be using unsupervised machine learning to uncover patterns in our datasets.
-With our analyses, we would like to find the factors that are effecting avocado prices and avocado production, and uncover trends of avocado prices and avocado production.
-Then we will start with multiple linear regression to discover the relationship of production with respect to climate, and prices with respect to production, and how we could combine them all.
-Next step would be to use the random forest ensemble classification to determine the increase or decrease in the avocado prices, and then generate price prediction model using a neural network model.
+We used unsupervised machine learning to uncover patterns in our datasets.
+With our analyses, we discovered factors that affected avocado prices and avocado production, and uncovered trends of avocado prices and avocado production.
+We started with a multiple linear regression model to discover the relationship of production in relation to climate, and prices in relation to production, and how we could combine them all.
+We then used the random forest classifier to determine if avocado prices were low, medium or high, including a random forest regressor to see how well we were able to predict prices.
+Finally, we generated several price predictions using models such as the ARIMA and LSTM models.
+More on the models will be discussed below.

 ## Contributors
 Contributor | Seg 1 | Seg 2 | Seg 3 | Seg 4